I am a researcher at Inria Bretagne in the Gallinette team, in Nantes.

 Blog

-- Announcing memprof-limits (and a guide to handle asynchronous exceptions), May 14th 2020.
+- Announcing memprof-limits (and a guide to handle asynchronous exceptions), May 14th 2020 (subsumed by my ML workshop 2021 submission).

 - De-allocation is a side-effect, January 3rd 2020.